 In this class students will study the basic principles of advertising and promotion as they relate to the marketing mix and, in particular, the communication function of promotion.
 Students will comprehend the strategic function of advertising within the broader context of business and marketing.
 Basic advertising considerations will be introduced as well as writing advertising copy, design and layout, production, planning, and coordination.
 3 Cr.
 Hrs.
-Prerequisite(s): MKT2030 or concurrent.
+MKT2030 must be taken before or concurrently with this course..
 Ohio TAG Course [OCM012].